Moe Thee Zune

+Biography

+Early life

 Zun is the founder of Burma's Democratic Party for a New Society.
 Moethee Zun is also the president and the founder of Democratic Federation of Burma, a democratic organization for the liberation and freedom movement in Burma.

 As a Rangoon University student then, Zun helped organize the national wide student movement in 1988, and joined 1990 presidential election.
 After the Burmese military regime took back its power, Zun was forced to leave the country.
 During the time, he lost his family.
+He had been sentenced to life in prison in absentia by the military government.

+Coming to the U.S.

 Zun currently resides in the United States.
 He came to the U.S. under the U.S. government's protection in 2001.
 During the time, he has been leading Burmese activists to seek support from the international community and to make lobbying to promote the movement.
-His fellowship allowed him to complete a book documenting his history, called The Struggle for Democracy in Burma.
+His fellowship allowed him to complete a book documenting his history, called "The Struggle for Democracy in Burma".
+In 2004, he published his second book in the Burmese language titled "Compromising with the Burmese Generals".

+Return and second exile

+In 2012, he returned to Myanmar after spending 24 years in exile, following the removal of his name from a government blacklist.

+While serving as the chairman of All Burma Students' Democratic Front, he was accused of being involved in the killing of Htay Naing, a student activist and ABSDF's chief-of-staff, under suspicion of being a military spy in 1994.
+Moe Thee Zun tortured Htay Naing for several days using monstrous methods, including starvation and confining him in a space where Htay Naing couldn't sit or lie down for months.
+Moe Thee Zun also cut his arms and fingers, instructing him to bite on them.
+Later, one of the survivors mentioned that Htay Naing pleaded for someone to kill him, unable to endure Moe Thee Zun's tortures any longer.